R-S-W/Write-Tibetan/README.md

  The problem of comparing two characters of different sizes and positions is resolved with the smallest bounding rectangle and its 9 cells.
 When we transform a position coordinate to a grid cell, mathematically, we move away from measuring the positions on the entire Writing Pad and instead replace them with grid numbers of regions in the smallest bounding rectangle.
 This is nondimensionalizing and centering the data.
 Now the positions are dependent to the smallest bounding rectangle.
 Two strokelists can be converted into this format and each position can be compared without worry of how it was drawn.
 The comparison function needs only to consider if two strokelists each had a stroke that occupied the same grid cells and not similar position coordinates.

 The next step in processing the data is to take each stroke (now a list of gridnumbers) and remove the duplicate adjacent gridnumbers (ex. the stroke 5555666333 becomes 563.)
 This step simplifies the comparison process and ensures that two drawings of the same character that have varying amounts of position points in their strokelists are evaluated in the same way.
 This final iteration of the data is called the pathlist, a list of 'paths,' each having a list of grid numbers.

 ![grid to path](https://github.com/R-S-W/Write-Tibetan/assets/73966827/89f5e438-aada-47fc-b76f-666f143cca48)

+**_Optional addendum:_**&nbsp; the gridnumber is slightly more complex: if the stroke only hits a gridcell for only a short time (i.e. for only a small amount of datapoints,) the gridnumber is recorded, but is marked down as a stroke that was only there for a short time.
+The gridnumber is recorded down as a letter from "A" to "I", where "A" equates to a cell with gridnumber "1", "B" corresponds to gridnumber "2," and so on.
+It is an important distinction because it is factored in the metric function used by the comparison function.

 Nondimensionalization, centering, and resolution reduction solve issues in comparing the user's drawing and the correctly-drawn characters, but by themselves too much information is lost.
 However, three other metrics, the number of strokes, stroke order, and stroke path, preserve and represent the input data effectively.
 Trying to find appropriate suggestions to the user's input out of over a hundred Tibetan characters can pose a challenge.
 A simple way of culling Tibetan characters unlikely to match with the user drawing is to count how many strokes the drawing has.
 If some characters have too few or too many strokes, they will not be considered as possible candidates for the Suggestion Bar.